 With the British General Election coming up on June 8th, 180 degrees news thought it would be important to help clarify political stances for voters and other interested parties from a Scottish perspective, as there seems to be a lot of confusion as to what this election is actually about north of the border.
 So here goes…

-The SNP Scottish government aren’t Unionists.
+The SNP Scottish government isn’t Unionists.
 However, they want the European Union, but not the union of the United Kingdom.

-The Conservative British government are Unionists.
-However, they don’t want the European Union, but do want the union of the United Kingdom.
+The Conservative British government is Unionists.
+However, they don’t want the European Union but do want the union of the United Kingdom.

-The Prime Minister Theresa May campaigned against BREXIT as she thought it would harm Britain, but now wants voters to support her in her new conviction that BREXIT is the best thing for Britain since Winston Churchill.
+Prime Minister Theresa May campaigned against BREXIT as she thought it would harm Britain but now wants voters to support her in her new conviction that BREXIT is the best thing for Britain since Winston Churchill.

-The SNP want a second independence referendum but their candidates only want to talk about their policies, as they realise many Scottish people are getting tired of elections.
+The SNP want a second independence referendum but their candidates only want to talk about their policies, as they realize many Scottish people are getting tired of elections.

 The Scottish Conservative candidates are spending all their time talking about not wanting a second independence referendum because they realize that Scottish people are getting tired of their policies.

-The Liberal Democrats say voting for them will be a clear vote for democracy so they promise to allow British people a second vote on BREXIT to try to get it right second time.
-On the other hand they want to deny Scottish people a second vote on Scottish Independence, in case they get it wrong second time.
+The Liberal Democrats say voting for them will be a clear vote for democracy so they promise to allow the British people a second vote on BREXIT to try to get it right a second time.
+On the other hand, they want to deny the Scottish people a second vote on Scottish Independence, in case they get it wrong second time.